 - 1. In case of manual auxiliary steering gears for a ship which SOLAS is not applicable to, the power supply circuit from the main switchboard to the steering gear may be one circuit. - 2.
 In case of steering gears complied with the following, the requirements of 207.
 1, 5 (excluding short circuit protection) and 7 of the Rules may not be applied. - (1) Ships with a gross tonnage less than 500 tons, or - (2) Ships engaged in domestic coastal or smooth water service area - 3.
-For a ship fitted with multiple steering systems, the requirements in 207.
-3 and 4 of the Rules are to be applied to each of the steering systems.
-(2017) - 4.
 In application to 207.
 5 and 6 of the Rules, steering gear motor circuits which are limited to full load current via an electronic converter are exempt from the requirement to provide protection against excess current, including starting current, of not less than twice the full load current of the motor.
-In this case, the required overload alarm is to be set to a value not greater than the normal load of the electronic converter. - 5.
-Electric motors for electric steering gear power unit are to be at least of S3 40% with intermittent periodic duty and electric motors for electro-hydraulic steering gear power unit are to be at least of S6 25% with continuous operation periodic duty according to IEC 60034-1.
+In this case, the required overload alarm is to be set to a value not greater than the normal load of the electronic converter. - 4.
+Electric motors for electric steering gear power unit are to be at least of S3 40 % with intermittent periodic duty and electric motors for electro-hydraulic steering gear power unit are to be at least of S6 25 % with continuous operation periodic duty according to IEC 60034-1.
 (2020)